How physiotherapy can improve your posture?

 The cervical spine can sustain 120 to 1200 N of force however in ex-vivo experiments buckles at 10N1.
 So, what does this say?
 The load carrying capacity is strongly influenced by the strength of the muscles surrounding the neck.

 With the most common position of the neck in sitting being poked chin, we continually place our neck and thoracic spine into a flexed position.
 As we do this the soft tissue load increases.
 This redistribution of load onto muscles that aren’t conditioned to the sustained load leads to dysfunction.

 Trigger points are some of the most common pathologies that physiotherapists treat.
 In turn this leads to stiffening of the facet joints and vertebral bodies due to the contracture implied on them.

-Some strategies physiotherapists use to assist with improving posture:
+Some strategies we use to assist with improving posture:

 Patwardhan et al, 2000.
 Load-carrying capacity of the human cervical spine in compression is increased under a follower load.
 Spine; Jun 15;25(12):1548-54

-Posture is important & Pivotal Motion Physiotherapy has been helping Newmarket, Alderley, Ashgrove and the surrounding community with back problems for years.
-Call us today 07 3352 5116 or click here to book online.
+Posture is important & Pivotal Motion has been helping Newmarket, Alderley, Ashgrove and the surrounding community with back problems for years.
+Call us today on 07 3352 5116 or book an appointment with our exercise physiologists online today!